 Thyroid eye disease, also known as TED or Grave’s ophthalmopathy, is an autoimmune condition that often occurs in people who develop an overactive thyroid gland.
 When a patients immune system attacks the muscles and tissues around their eyes inflammation occurs.
 In turn, the inflammation causes the eyeballs to enlarge.

 Dr. Kimberly Cockerham has made the treatment of TED an integral part of her practice for over 20 years.
 She is an international leader in thyroid eye disease research and has been active in the development of innovative and minimally invasive therapeutic options.
 Dr. Cockerham can effectively address the conditions caused by TED with medical management or by performing state-of-the-art eyelid, eye muscle or orbital surgery.

 Through state-of-the-art vision testing, Dr. Cockerham can diagnose your condition and recommend the most appropriate treatment based on your individual needs.
 The most common medical interventions are corticosteroids or external beam radiation.
 These treatment options are typically reserved for patients with vision-threatening active phase or rapidly progressive orbitopathy.
 Other treatment options include:

-- Topical ointments, artificial tears (preservatives are bad – so stay away from that Visine®) and
+- Artificial tears (preservatives are bad so stay away from Visine®)

 - Topical, intranasal, oral, infusions behind the eye or intravenous corticosteroid treatment